w3c/aria/documentation/browser_accessibility_heuristics.md

 > To prevent authors erroneously hiding entire window-rendered documents only to those using assistive technology, user agents MUST NOT expose the hidden state to assistive technologies if it is specified on the root element or the host language element that represents the contents of the primary document in view.

-## Browser Accessiblity Heuristics Not Yet Added to Specs
+## Browser Accessibility Heuristics Not Yet Added to Specs

 ### Data Table vs Layout Table Heuristics